 (b) in any other case, the person appearing to him to have apparent charge of the source of the danger,

-to take such action as the Executive Director thinks necessary to meet the emergency, or if the circumstances in his opinion so require, the Executive Director may take such action or cause such action to be taken as he thinks necessary to meet the emergency.
+to take such action as the Chief Health Officer thinks necessary to meet the emergency, or if the circumstances in his opinion so require, the Chief Health Officer may take such action or cause such action to be taken as he thinks necessary to meet the emergency.

-(2) No action lies or shall be brought in respect of any thing done or omitted to be done by or at the order of the Executive Director under this section.
+(2) No action lies or shall be brought in respect of any thing done or omitted to be done by or at the order of the Chief Health Officer under this section.

-(3) Where the Executive Director exercises his powers under this section he shall notify the Council thereafter as soon as is practicable.
+(3) Where the Chief Health Officer exercises his powers under this section he shall notify the Council thereafter as soon as is practicable.

 [Section 55 amended by No. 63 of 1981 s.
 4; No. 28 of 1984 s.
-97.]
+97; No. 19 of 2016 s.
+102.]

 56. Liability for the acts of others etc.